szweibel/webvm/command-line-treasure-hunt/house/upstairs/bedroom/bed/done.md

 	Run `cat *.md` just to see it at work, but don't waste your time counting characters.

 Instead, let's use another command, wc (word count).
-Despite the name, it can be used to count words, lines or characters.
+Despite the name, it can be used to count words, lines, or characters.
 Let's see how it works:

 	Run `wc --help` and read the first few lines.